Sending Emails from the Applicant Details Page

 - Spam Report: the recipient reported the email as spam.

 - Unknown: the status of the email can’t be determined.
 This status typically appears for recently sent emails and is replaced by another status within 24 hours.

-Note: some emails will remain indefinitely in a status of Sent or Delivered if the recipient’s email server fails to process read receipts.
+Some emails will remain indefinitely in a status of Sent or Delivered if the recipient’s email server fails to process read receipts.

 Email TroubleshootingIn some cases, emails sent through WebAdMIT may not reach their intended recipient.
 This can occur even if the email status is listed as Delivered, as the Delivered status simply indicates these emails have been successfully delivered to the recipient's email server.

 After being delivered, emails may still be restricted or quarantined by the recipient's email server (e.g., Outlook 365's quarantine feature).
 IT teams can help resolve this issue by completing the following actions: